dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 ## Git It Up

 A working configuration of a brand new Rails project is usually very easy.
 As you saw, it just took a simple `rails new` command within the container.
-But it has done so much work for you, so much that it warrants a git commit.
+But it has done so much work for you, so much that it warrants a Git commit.

 ```bash
 git add --all